 By 1997, the level of body dissatisfaction was three times greater for men and two times greater for women than when the survey began.
 Fallon’s 2014 survey results showed that levels of dissatisfaction have plateaued, but the conclusion remains unchanged — dissatisfaction with appearance is now the norm that many researchers have called an epidemic of body dissatisfaction.

-This epidemic of chronic dissatisfaction with our appearance is completely unnecessary but upheld by a culture of believers in the thin and fit ideal.
+This chronic dissatisfaction with our appearance is completely unnecessary but upheld by a culture of believers in the thin and fit ideal.
 It’s a culture that may not cause eating disorders, but it absolutely sets the stage.
 My wish is for a complete paradigm shift in the way we approach health and fitness in this country, in the way we treat and care for ourselves and others, and in the way we talk about these issues.

 Eating disorders are complex biological, psychological, and socio-cultural disorders that affect people across the globe from all genders, all ethnicities, all ages, and all social backgrounds.
 While some groups are at greater risk, no one is immune.
 According to the Academy of Eating Disorders, eating disorders affect approximately 1–3% of the U.S. population or about 30 million Americans.
 This is roughly equal to that of breast cancer, prostate cancer, non-melanoma skin cancer, and colon cancer, the four highest cancer rates for men and women in America combined according to the Institute for Health Metrics and Evaluation Global Burden of Disease Study in 2017.